 1. Minimum Learning Curve

 What makes Laravel stand out is the fact that it is very easy to learn.
 It has a solid developer community and its documentation is very simple for beginners to comprehend and get started.
 This means you can easily hire certified Laravel developer.

 Laravel allows you to seamlessly develop command-line applications thanks to its amazing Artisan CLI.
 It comprises of several advanced tools that allow you to easily perform tasks and migrations.

 No development framework is perfect.
+It is hard to decide which framework is better for backend development.
 The impact each framework leaves depends on the type of project it is deployed for.